From Magic to Marketing: My Career Journey

 While there, I also helped manage multiple websites, took event photos, and supported the creation of several major marketing print pieces.

 Overall, my experience was fantastic.
 My managers, John, Brian, and Luke, gave me the freedom and opportunities to try new things.
 The biggest takeaway from working at Word of Life was the power of radical candor.

 We all knew we had each other’s best interest in mind and developed relationships that allowed us to speak plainly and openly.
 This is something I strive to create with my teams to this day.

 After two fruitful years at Word of Life, I felt it was time to explore new horizons.

 Working with Non-Profits

 John, whom I had met during my time at Word of Life, heard that I was leaving and gave me a call with an offer to join a software company.
-It sounded like fun and gave me the opportunity to hit the ground running, so I accepted the offer.
+It sounded fun and allowed me to hit the ground running, so I accepted the offer.

-Thanks to John and the team I had the opportunity to learn a lot about site architecture, project management, and SEO.
-I also met some amazing people who I’m still proud to call friends.
+Thanks to John and the rest of the team, I had the opportunity to learn more about site architecture, project management, and SEO throughout my time at the company.
+I also met some fantastic people I’m still proud to call friends.

 Back Home to NY

-To my surprise, I heard back from Simplified and a few weeks later I had an interview.
+To my surprise, I heard back!
+A few weeks later, I had an interview.